earth-mover/icechunk/spec/icechunk_spec.md

 # Icechunk Specification

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+## Introduction

 The Icechunk specification is a storage specification for [Zarr](https://zarr-specs.readthedocs.io/en/latest/specs.html) data.
 Icechunk is inspired by Apache Iceberg and borrows many concepts and ideas from the [Iceberg Spec](https://iceberg.apache.org/spec/#version-2-row-level-deletes).

 This specification describes a single Icechunk **store**.
-A store is defined as a Zarr store containing one or more interrelated Arrays and Groups which must be updated consistently.
+A store is defined as a Zarr store containing one or more Arrays and Groups.
 The most common scenario is for a store to contain a single Zarr group with multiple arrays, each corresponding to different physical variables but sharing common spatiotemporal coordinates.
 However, formally a store can be any valid Zarr hierarchy, from a single Array to a deeply nested structure of Groups and Arrays.
+Users of Icechunk SHOULD aim to scope their stores only to related arrays and groups that require consistent transactional updates.

+All the data and metadata for a store are stored in **warehouse**, typically a directory in object storage or file storage.
+A separate **catalog** is used to track the latest version of of store.

 ## Goals